semaphoreci/docs/artifact-cli-reference_5d5140490428631e94f93ff6.md

 Once the artifacts system is in the general availability, additional charges will apply based on the usage.

-Although we make the best effort to maintain the uptime for the Artifacts system, we cannot guarantee the 100% uptime during the beta period.

 If you'd like to share a feedback or if you run into any challenges, please reach out to support@semaphoreci.com.